urmade/MSGraph-Workshop/readme.md

 ## Set up the lab

 To get started, fork or clone this repository to your computer.
 You will need Node.js installed to run this project, all other developer dependencies are delivered through the package.json.
 All dependencies are used for general development convenience, the MS Graph implementation is only dependent on the request module (but could potentially be implemented with the native Node https module as well).
+__Please read carefully through the instructions before starting to code!__ A lot of common questions are answered already in the instructions, and you will get errors in your app if you don't follow the instructions.

 ## Get to know the App